 - To encourage investment in Surrey.

-Initiated in 2015, the Development and Land Use Advocacy Team is tasked with educating Surrey Board of Trade Members and the development community with Surrey development issues and to advocate for improvements in development processes and procedures.
+The Surrey Board of Trade Development and Land Use Advocacy Team is tasked with educating Surrey Board of Trade Members and the development community with Surrey development issues and to advocate for improvements in development processes and procedures.
 The Development Land Use Team also liaises with the Surrey Development Advisory Committee of the City of Surrey.